tylerjssmith/website/content/authors/admin/_index.md

   url: https://icahn.mssm.edu/about/departments/environmental-public-health

 # Short bio (displayed in user profile at end of posts)
-bio: Tyler Smith is an epidemiologist studying how environmental exposures during pregnancy and childhood can alter health and developmental trajectories.

-# Interests to show in About widget
-interests:
-- Cybersecurity
-- Machine learning
-- Epidemiology
-- Causal inference
+bio: Tyler Smith builds tools to detect cyber threats.

 # Education to show in About widget
 education: